How to write web content that actually sells

 This is the most common mistake.
 SMBs talk about what they do, not what the customer gets.

-Bad: "We offer web design services using the latest technologies"
+- "Web design services using the latest technologies"

 The structure that works